Version Control

 Collaboration: Enables multiple developers to work on either individual or shared development files.

-Risk Mitigation: Offers the ability to quickly revert to previous versions, reducing the risk of disruptions or significant setbacks in development.
+Risk Mitigation: Offers the ability to quickly roll back to a previous version, reducing the risk of disruptions or significant setbacks in development.

 A branch in Devin acts as an isolated copy of a development file, named in the format <filename>_<branch>.fmp12